antrivera/tabodoro/README.md

 ```
 #To-do

-- [ ] Blacklist certain websites from being visited while work interval is active
-- [ ] Better alert/ringer for when timer intervals have ended
+- [ ] Allow users to add and label tasks, and individually track completion for each task
-- [ ] Integrate Google charts in to allow users to visually track their progress
+- [ ] Integrate in Google charts to allow users to visually track their progress